active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+# Stats

+I want to know what the largest files are, by line count.
+For this purpose only interested in files exceeding 34 lines.

 # Grammar questions

 - What is "var"?
 Is var more like a "cat" or more like a "prim"